Dominic Sonkowsky

 Analyst

-Dominic has a Bachelor of Arts in Economics from Swarthmore College and a Master of Urban Planning from New York University.
-For his capstone project at New York University, Dominic led a team of graduate students in creating a Greenway Connectivity Plan for the City of Jersey City.
-The plan recommends 16 new or upgraded pedestrian and cyclist paths that will transform Jersey City’s separate greenways into a citywide active transportation network.
+Dominic holds a Bachelor of Arts in Economics from Swarthmore College and a Master of Urban Planning from New York University’s Wagner School of Public Service.
+For his capstone project at New York University, Dominic led a team of graduate students in creating Greenway Connectivity Plan for the City of Jersey City.
+The plan, which recommends 16 new or upgraded pedestrian and cyclist paths that will transform Jersey City’s separate greenways into a citywide active transportation network, also laid a foundation for a feasibility study to convert a disused sunken railway into a new urban trail.

 Member, American Planning Association